YohSambre/gmod_snte/README.md

     Automatic banning at the call of a suspicious net.
-    Basic protection against the ulx luarun used excessively by hackers to exploit the backdoor.. you can customize the player ban motif, by default > (SNTE) Net exploit detected ! semi_automatic compatibility with different systems such as ULX / FADMIN / GEXTENSION / GBAN / SAM Use the following convars to display your SNTE bans in the system of your choice :
+    Basic protection against the ulx luarun used excessively by hackers to exploit the backdoor.. you can customize the player ban motif, by default > (SNTE) Net exploit detected ! semi_automatic compatibility with different systems such as ULX / FADMIN / GEXTENSION / GBAN / SAM / NOVA DEFENDER Use the following convars to display your SNTE bans in the system of your choice :

     to choose where to display SNTE-related bannings you can select your admin mode using the following convars :